2/19/2025

 Chief Financial Officer

-right?
 Good morning, Lawson.
 So our sustaining capital guidance for this year is approximately $365 million.
 It's a little higher than last year.
 That includes a lot of stripping in BC.
-The sustained capital in Manitoba is in that 50 to $60 million range per annum.
-Hulu ranges between about 130 to 170 per year, depending on the tailing stamp raise.
-And then BC is in that kind of $50 million range.
-So we add all those numbers up, that's kind of in the 250 to $300 million range on an annual basis.
+The sustained capital in Manitoba is in that $50 to $60 million range per annum.
+Peru ranges between about $130 to $170 per year, depending on the tailings dam raise, and then BC is in that kind of $50 million range.
+So, you know, we add all those numbers up.
+That's kind of in the $250 to $300 million range on an annual basis.

 speaker